TacoSteemers/usbud/README.md

 =====

 ## USB Storage Back Up Daemon
-The daemon will back up usb storage devices the moment they are plugged in. usbud is a work in progress, and not yet functional.
+The daemon will back up USB storage devices the moment they are plugged in. usbud is a work in progress, and not yet functional.
 The daemon supports blacklisting and whitelisting.
 Either list consists of a file that contains one device id on each line.
 One can use the 'uslist' executable to find the device ids.
 Log output can be found in syslog.